-4. 2018 Florida Statute 1007.25 (4) Civic Literacy Beginning with students initially entering a Florida College System (FCS) or Florida State University System (SUS) institution in the 2018-2019 school year and thereafter, each student must demonstrate competency in civic literacy.
-This can be completed through a course (AMH 2020 or POS 2041 taken at a FCS or SUS institution Fall 2018 or later) or through assessment: Advanced Placement Government and Politics: United States (minimum score of 3); Advanced Placement United States History (minimum score of 4); CLEP American Government (minimum score of 50); U.S. Citizenship and Immigration Services Naturalization Test - Civics (U.S. history and government) with supplemental questions (minimum score of 60.
-Students may visit the Center of Career Certification Testing and website https://testing.fiu.edu for details about scheduling to take the U.S. Citizenship and Immigration Services Naturalization Test and the CLEP American Government exam to satisfy the Civics Learning (CL) requirement.
+4. 2018 Florida Statute 1007.25 (4) Civic Literacy Beginning with those initially entering a Florida College System (FCS) or Florida State University System (SUS) institution in the 2018-2019 school year and thereafter, each student must demonstrate competency in civic literacy.
+This can be completed through a course (AMH 2020 or POS 2041 taken at a FCS or SUS institution fall 2018 or later) or through assessment: Advanced Placement Government and Politics: United States (minimum score of 3); Advanced Placement United States History (minimum score of 4); CLEP American Government (minimum score of 50); U.S. Citizenship and Immigration Services Naturalization Test - Civics (U.S. history and government) with supplemental questions testing.fiu.edu for details about scheduling to take the